Not sure where to start? Call 724-847-6225 and ask for a Drug and Alcohol (D&A), Intellectual Disability (ID), or Mental Health (MH) Specialist.

 (Just text HOME to 741741 from anywhere in the US.)

 Resources for Parents

-. . . is to bring together the voices of families of children, youth and young adults with social, behavioral, emotional and learning challenges by working collaboratively with community & systems partners across the state of PA.
+. . . mission is to bring together the voices of families of children, youth and young adults with social, behavioral, emotional and learning challenges by working collaboratively with community & systems partners across the state of PA.

 This infographic provides clarity to the question, “Who can consent to a minor receiving mental health treatment?”